 If kept indoors, your plant may never flower at all.

-At maturity, Blue Glow plants grows a sturdy, straight, 10′ foot high flower stalk.
+At maturity, Blue Glow plants grow a sturdy, straight, 10′ foot high flower stalk.

-The stalk emerges from the center of the basal rosette.
+The flower stalk emerges from the center of the basal rosette.

 At its apex, greenish-yellow blooms about 2″ – 3″ inches long appear in attractive, showy panicles.